esy/esy.github.io/docs/commands.md

 % esy export-dependencies
 ```

-The invocation above produces a set of tarballs inside `_export` directory.
+The invocation above produces a set of tarballs inside the `_export` directory.
-Those tarballs can be shipped to another host and imported into build store with
+Those tarballs can be shipped to another host and imported into build store with the
 `esy import-build` command.

 ### `esy export-build`